The Good Dinosaur (soundtrack)

 The Good Dinosaur (Original Motion Picture Soundtrack) is the score album to the 2015 Disney/Pixar animated film of the same name.
 The film score is composed by Mychael Danna and his brother Jeff Danna, thus becoming the first Pixar film to be scored by two composers.
 The score was recorded during April and October 2015, and various instruments were used, including pre-Columbian instruments, to reflect the landscape around the characters, which was an important part of the storytelling.
 Walt Disney Records released the soundtrack on November 20, 2015.

+The ending theme for the Japanese release was contributed by Kiroro, and was a newly rerecorded "Mother Earth version" of their song "Best Friend".

 Development

 Pixar's recurrent collaborator Thomas Newman was set to score music for the film, when Bob Peterson was set to direct the film with Peter Sohn.
 Following Peterson's exit, due to story problems, and Sohn being announced as the project's sole director, Mychael Danna was set to score music for the film.
 He was approached by Sohn and Ream due to his score for Life of Pi, which fetched him an Academy Award for Best Original Score.
 Jeff was chosen to co-write the score after Mychael had committed to several projects, and he had to work on lot of time to score for the film, as a solo composer.

 The score was written during last April–October, with mockup recordings in the first month, using synthesised violas and oboes.
 In an interview with NPR Music, Jeff said that, he and Mychael chose researching for pre-Columbian music and made use of orchestral music, as "it really opens the door for a lot of interesting and unusual choices".
 After mockups, pre-recording sessions began within seven days with a single percussionist, as various solo instruments are captured in the process, before the full-fledged recording sessions take place.